-Required of All Recommended of All Recommended of Some Required of Some Not required

-High school transcript $\boxtimes$

-College transcript(s) $\boxtimes$

-Essay or personal statement $\boxtimes$

-Interview $\boxtimes$

-Standardized test scores $\boxtimes$

-Statement of good standing from prior institution(s) $\boxtimes$

-D6.
-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D6.If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-⇒ Click o or tap here to enter te xt.

-D7 .
-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D7.If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-$\Rightarrow 2.50$
+$\Rightarrow 2.5$

-D8 .
-Lis t any other ap oplication requiremen ts specific to transfe er applicants:
+D8.List any other application requirements specific to transfer applicants:

-• - - r transfer admissions.
+D9.
+List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a checkmark in the "Rolling admission" column.

-date reply dates for transe "Rolling admission" Notification Date Rolling Admission
+Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall 03/01 ×
+Fall 03/01 $\boxtimes$

-Winter 357 01
+Winter

-Spring
+Spring $\boxtimes$

 Summer $\boxtimes$

-D11 .
-De D10.
-Does an open admission policy, if reported, apply to transfer students? ☐ Yes D11.
-Describe additional requirements for transfer admission, if applicable: ☐ Click or tap here to enter text.
+D10.
+Does an open admission policy, if reported, apply to transfer students? $\Box$ Yes $\boxtimes$ No

+D11.
+Describe additional requirements for transfer admission, if applicable:

 D12-D17: Transfer Credit Policies

-4.

 D12.
-K eport the lowe est grade earned for al ny course that may be transferred for credi ι:
+Report the lowest grade earned for any course that may be transferred for credit:

-⇒ C-
+$\Rightarrow$ C-

 D13.
-M D13.
 Maximum number of credits or courses that may be transferred from a two-year institution:

-N Number: 94 Unit type: Credit
+Number: 94 Unit type: Credit

 D14.
 Maximum number of credits or courses that may be transferred from a four-year institution:

 Number: 94 Unit type: Credit

 D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

 $\Rightarrow 30$

 D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:

+$\Rightarrow$ 30

-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: $\Rightarrow 30$ D17.
-Describe other transfer credit policies: ⇒ 30 of the last 40 credits earned for the degree and half the credits for any major or minor must be in residence.
+D17.
+Describe other transfer credit policies:

+⇒ 30 of the last 40 credits earned for the degree and half the credits for any major or minor must be in residence.
 Maximum 4 credits in Activity Courses; 12 credits applied music; 4 credits ensemble music transferable.
 Students enrolled in the College of Engineering may transfer 102 credits maximum.
 One course in theology must be taken in residence.
-Credits earned more than 15 years before application for admission are accepted toward graduation on a provisional basis, subject to validation by the first 30 semester hours completed in residence with a 2.0 GPA D18-D22: Military Service Transfer Credit Policies D18.
-Does your institution accept the following military/veteran transfer credits: American Council on Education (ACE) ☑ Yes □ No College Level Examination Program (CLEP) ☑ Yes □ No DANTES Subject Standardized Tests (DSST) ☑ Yes □ No D19.
-Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Number: 94 Unit type: Credit D20.
-Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Number: No maximum Unit type: Credit D21.
-Are the military/veteran credit transfer policies published on your website? □ Yes ⋈ No If yes, please provide the URL where the policy can be located: ⇒ Click or tap here to enter text.
-D22 .
-Describe other military/veteran transfer credit policies unique to your institution: ⇒ 30 of the last 40 credits earned for the degree and half the credits for any major or minor must be in residence.
-Maximum 4 credits in Activity Courses; 12 credits applied music; 4 credits ensemble music transferable.
-Students enrolled in the College of Engineering may transfer 102 credits maximum.
-One course in theology must be taken in residence.
 Credits earned more than 15 years before application for admission are accepted toward graduation on a provisional basis, subject to validation by the first 30 semester hours completed in residence with a 2.0 GPA

+D18-D22: Military Service Transfer Credit Policies

+D18.
+Does your institution accept the following military/veteran transfer credits:

+American Council on Education (ACE)  Yes 🗆 No College Level Examination Program (CLEP)  Yes 🗆 No DANTES Subject Standardized Tests (DSST)  Yes 🗆 No

+D19.
+Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE):

+Number: 94 Unit type: Credit

+D20.
+Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)):

+Number: No maximum Unit type Credit:

+D21.
+Are the military/veteran credit transfer policies published on your website? $\Box$ Yes $\boxtimes$ No

+If yes, please provide the URL where the policy can be located:

+D22.
+Describe other military/veteran transfer credit policies unique to your institution: